 People With Diabetes Should Completely Eliminate Sugar, Starchy Foods Like Rice And Potato From Their Diet:

 Even if you are diagnosed with diabetes, there is no need to completely eliminate anything from your diet.
-What you presently eat—the type and quality, your activity and stress levels and your weight will primarily determine number of calories you need, which will be the basis for your diet plan.
+What you presently eat—the type and quality, your activity and stress levels and your weight will primarily determine the number of calories you need, which will be the basis for your diet plan.
 Control and moderation are the keywords.
 Indian foods like upma are really good for diabetes control.

 Once I Begin To Take Medicines To Control Sugar, My Diabetes Will Always Be Under Control And I Won’t Have To Visit The Doctor: